AguaClara/1-LPS-DEPRECATED/1-LPS-Spring-2018.md

 The length of the CDC tube connecting the CHT to the tee fitting will be 0.4811 meters long and $\frac{1}{16}$ inches in diameter.
 The diameter of the tube connecting the tee fitting to the influent water will be $\frac{1}{4}$ inches.

+## CDC Plant Integration
+The CDC needed to be connected and integrated into the rest of the plant as shown previously in Figure 7.
+The chemicals would flow from the CHT to the slider on the lever arm and through the dosing tube to the plant.
+As determined in the section "Dosing Tube Calculations", the size of the dosing tube connecting the CHT to the lever arm needed to be $\frac{1}{16}$ inches in diameter and the dosing tube $\frac{1}{4}$ inches.
+A plastic tee was acquired to connect the two dosing tubes

 ## 1 LPS Plant Water Run
 The teams main focus was to run water completely through the 1 LPS plant.
 Ideally the team would run the plant with the EStaRS filter but because it had not been tested, the team is separately troubleshooting and water testing the EStaRS.